Cerenia/cerenia.github.io/README.md

 | ------------- | ------------- | ------------- | ------------- |
 | ![](fig/Android-Account-Settings-Dark.jpg)  | ![](fig/Android-Account-Account-Settings.png)  | ![](fig/Android-Signal-Pin-Confirmation.png)  | ![](fig/Android-Advanced-PIN-settings.png)   |

-Once you are certain that you have a working backup and passphrase and that you know your PIN or the PIN is disabled, you can download the modified application and install it as described in the [Android Download](#android-download) section.
+Once you are certain that you have a working backup and passphrase and that you know your PIN or the PIN is disabled, you can download the modified application and install it as described in the [**Install the modified application**](#install-the-modified-application) section.

 #### **Transfer your Signal Data**
 Once you have successfully installed the APK you will need to load the data out of your backup into the modified application and reregister your mobile phone number with your account (and maybe input your Signal PIN if it was enabled).